rajpreet88/rajpreet88/README.md

 - 👋 Hi, I’m Preetam
 - 👀 I’m learning Blockchain | Metaverse | NFTs | Web 3.0
 - 🌱 Embarked on a journey in Full Stack Web 3.0 Development | MERN
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m working on mini projects to gain my experience in FSWD
 - 📫 How to reach me ...

 <!---